devsres-com/marcelo/content/blog/exploring-vmware-with-govc.md

 }
 ```

-## Recuperação do objeto datacenter.
+## Recuperação do objeto datacenter
 Preciso:
 * do nome do datastore cluster;
 * do id do datacenter (recuperado com a estrutura *data.vsphere_datacenter*);